 Note: When you add a primary artist (as well as featuring) you'll be prompted to locate your Spotify artist URI and artist Apple ID.
 If you cannot locate your IDs in this section, please note them in the 'Comments and T&Cs' section on the final step of the Uploader.

 The Release Information section of the Uploader is where you’ll add all the details about your release, such as language, copyright information and genre.

 Fields & rules

-- Release Title (mandatory): The name of your release.
-Should not contain extra information such as version (e.g. “Live” or “Remastered”) or artist information.
+- Release Title (mandatory): The name of your release, which should match what you've input on step 1.
+Your title should not contain extra information such as version (e.g. “Live” or “Remastered”) or artist names.

-- Release Language (mandatory): The language that the majority of your release’s track titles are in.
+- Release Language (mandatory): This should be the language that the majority of your release’s track titles are in.
 For example, if your release has ten tracks and eight have English titles, choose English.
-This is not necessarily the same as lyrics language (you can edit the lyrics language when editing individual tracks on the Track Information step)
+This is not necessarily the same as 'lyrics language' (you can edit the lyrics language when editing individual tracks on the Track Information section).

-- Sound Recordings Copyright ℗ (mandatory): Refers to the owner of the sound recordings for this release and the year it was recorded, or remastered, in the case of a remastered release.
+- Sound Recordings Copyright ℗ (mandatory): Refers to the owner of the sound recordings for this release and the year it was first released, or remastered, in the case of a remastered release.

 - Catalogue Number (mandatory): Is a unique identifier for the release within your catalogue.
 If you do not have a digital catalogue number, just select “No” and we will supply one for you for free.
 The Catalogue Number must be a maximum of 20 characters and consist of capital letters and numbers only.

 - Main Genre (mandatory): Pick the genre that best describes your content.

 - Secondary Genre (optional): Pick a secondary genre if you want to be more specific in describing your content.
 Note that this won’t be displayed on most digital services but can still be useful for search purposes.